bkesterbyld/maroon-potato/src/pages/general-enquiries.md

       We never sell information to third parties.
 Period.

-      #### We're Intense Listeners!&#xA;&#xA;We may reach out to waitlist
+      #### We're Intense Listeners!&#xA;

-      registrants to show a demo or try the platform out before release.
+      We may reach out to waitlist registrants to show a demo or try the platform out before release.
 If we ask for your time, we'll be sure to listen closely and do our best to help with your unique use case and circumstances.
     content_align: left
     form_position: right
     form_width: fifty